ayush-ptdr-04/Namaste-react/Chapter - 08 - Let's get Classy/Theory/Episode-08.md

 # useEffect() is first load the component hai and after fetching the API render the component with put the data, react dont wait for return the component

-# react is fast bcoz it has two phases: 1st is render_phase and 2nd on is comitt_phase
+# react is fast bcoz it has two phases: 1st is render_phase and 2nd on is comitt_phase, and it is SPA just changing components only

 # componentDidMount() is a React lifecycle method that runs after the component is added to the DOM (webpage).